lonycell/grafana.v7/docs/sources/packages_api/data/_index.md

 ## @grafana/data package

-A library containing most of the core functionality and data types used in Grafana.
+A library containing most of the core functionality and data types used in ThingSPIN.

 ## Classes